 Public Cloud – Flexible Engine

-Virtual Private Cloud – isolate your cloud resources with configurable VPNs from your console
+Virtual Private Cloud – Isolate cloud resources with configurable VPNs

 [Features – Network]

 Virtual Private Cloud (VPC) enables you to provision a logically isolated, configurable, and manageable virtual network environment